 Student interacted with client systems in a manner that conveyed appreciation and respect for client diversity, dignity and worth through utilizing client system strengths and resources.

 Student assessed the impact of discrimination and oppression on his/her client systems and collaborated with the client to restore, maintain and enhance resources, and social functioning.
-Competency 2.1.5-Advance human rights and social and economic justice Student advocated for the elimination of discrimination and oppression impacting his/her client systems and collaborated with the client to restore, maintain and enhance resources and social functioning.
-Student engaged in social work practice that advances social and economic justice for individuals, families, groups, and communities.
-Competency 2.1.6 - Engage in research-informed practice and practice-informed research Student documented the student/client activity utilizing case/progress notes, meetings, and summary recordings in compliance with agency guidelines to inform scientific inquiry.
-Student utilized evidence-based practice that effectively informed his/her decision-making in assessment, making in assessment, intervention, and evaluation of client activities. intervention, and evaluation of client activities.
-Competency 2.1.7 - Apply knowledge of human behavior and the social environment Student assessed intrapersonal components of clients over the life span and integrated universal human intervention, and evaluation of client activities.
-Competency 2.1.7 - Apply knowledge of human behavior and the social environment Student assessed intrapersonal components of clients over the life span and integrated

-Competency 2.1.8-Engage in policy practice to advance social and economic well-being and to deliver effective social work services

-Student effectively interacted with social workers and other disciplines on behalf of client systems.
+Student advocated for the elimination of discrimination and oppression impacting his/her client systems and collaborated with the client to restore, maintain and enhance resources and social functioning.
+Student engaged in social work practice that advances social and economic justice for individual families, groups, and communities.
+Comp etency 2.1.6 - Engage in research-informed practice and practice-informed research Student documented the student/client activity utilizing case/progress notes, meetings, and summary recordings in compliance with agency guidelines to inform scientific inquiry.
+Student utilized evidence-based practice that effectively informed his/her decision-making in assessmen intervention, and evaluation of client activities.
+Comp etency 2.1.7 - Apply knowledge of human behavior and the social environment Student assessed intrapersonal components of clients over the life span and integrated universal human needs in the client's environment for intervention and evaluation.
+Student consciously understood and utilized the context of the client's environment that affected the problem solving process. - etency 2.1.8-Engage in policy practice to advance social and economic well-being and to deliver effective work services Student effectively interacted with social workers and other disciplines on behalf of client systems.
 Student empowered clients to advocate for themselves.
-Competency 2.1.9-Respond to contexts that shape practice Student utilized the changing social, economic, and political trends to inform service delivery systems.
-Student interacted with service populations (i.e. urban, rural and suburban) utilizing cultural factors and human dynamics to guide intervention, assessment, and evaluation.
-Competency 2.1.10(a)-(d)-Engage, assess, intervene, and evaluate with individuals, families, groups, organizations, and communities.
-Competency 2.1.10(a) - Engage Student prepared for initial contact with client by ensuring that his/her knowledge, skills, and values were in sync with his/her preliminary understanding of the client's human conditions.
-Student recognized ethical dilemmas that may exist in preparation for client interaction.
+Comp etency 2.1.9-Respond to contexts that shape practice Student utilized the changing social, economic, and political trends to inform service delivery systems.
+Student interacted with service populations (i.e. urban, rural and suburban) utilizing cultural factors an human dynamics to guide intervention, assessment, and evaluation.
+Comp etency 2.1.10(a)-(d)-Engage, assess, intervene, and evaluate with individuals, families, group izations, and communities. organ - etency 2.1.10(a) - Engage - etency 2.1.10(a) - Engage Student prepared for initial contact with client by ensuring that his/her knowledge, skills, and values we in sync with his/her preliminary understanding of the client's human conditions.

 Student demonstrated use of empathy, respect, and worth and dignity of the client to facilitate the client's sharing his/her human condition.

-Student, in collaboration with clients, identified services to individuals, families, small groups, organizations, neighborhoods and/or communities in accordance with agency mission, goals, and quality assurance standards. - Student disseminated pertinent information to clients and staff in compliance with agency protocol. - Student linked client systems to appropriate resources based on client needs.
+Student, in collaboration with clients, identified services to individuals, families, small groups, organizations, neighborhoods and/or communities in accordance with agency mission, goals, and quality assurance standards.

+Student disseminated pertinent information to clients and staff in compliance with agency protocol.

+Student linked client systems to appropriate resources based on client needs.

 Competency 2.1.10(b)-Assessment